 |Year||Number of International Students in Japan|

-The international students who came in 2017 have brought Japan closer to its goal of achieving the “300,000 Foreign Students Plan” Campaign, which began in 2008 with the aim of doubling the number of foreign academics studying in Japan.
+There was an 4.4% increase in the number of students coming to Japan between 2018 and 2019, successfully accomplishing the Japanese government’s “300,000 Foreign Students Plan” Campaign, which began in 2008 with the aim of doubling the number of foreign academics studying in Japan.